neticdk/go-common/pkg/cli/TUTORIAL.md

 ### Logging

-The package uses `log/slog` for logging.
+The package uses `log/slog` for logging and places the logger on `ExecutionContext.Logger`.

 #### Default Handler